Questions: Should I be concerned about 6 weeks pregnant cramping, back pain or spotting? What should my 6 weeks pregnant belly look like?

 If you are one of these mothers that now experience cramps, you are concerned about the potential risk of losing your baby.

-Common causes of tummy cramps at 6 weeks are urinary tract infection, ovarian cyst, ectopic pregnancy, and a miscarriage.
+Common causes of tummy cramps at 6 weeks are normal stretching of the uterus and ligaments, constipation or gas, urinary tract infection, ovarian cyst, ectopic pregnancy, and a miscarriage.

 This article explains the causes of 6 weeks pregnant belly pain, danger signs and what to do to feel better.